Want to learn new ways to make extra money?

 How to Sign Up for InboxDollars

-I was awarded a $5 sign-up bonus for a few simple steps including creating my profile, verifying my email, and watching an intro video.
+I was awarded a $5 sign-up bonus for a few simple steps including walking through the InboxDollars sign up, creating my profile, verifying my email, and watching an intro video.
 Of all the paid online survey sites I’ve registered with, this was by far the fastest and least detailed.
 Easy peasy.

 After I’d set up my profile and started to poke around, I was pretty glad there was a site tour to explain my earning options.
 Similar to Vindale Research, there are a lot of ways to earn with InboxDollars and the guide helped me get my bearings quickly — and figure out where the best rewards are.